antoniolofiego/CloudCertNotes/AWS-SSA/AWS Solutions Architect Associate.md

 ## S3 Select

 - Use SQL expressions to retrieve subset of data from objects
+- Uses server side filtering
+- Can filter by rows and columns
 - Performance boost of up to 400% and up to 80% cheaper than manipulating the full object

 ## Glacier Select